 2. Decide which events to incorporate

 Part of the fun of holiday marketing is the vast selection of events you can acknowledge and honor in your content.
-In general, your audiences should receive related messages several days ahead of the event in question so they have time to plan and ship any gifts.
+In general, your audiences should receive related messages several days ahead of the event or promotion in question, so they have time to plan and ship any gifts.

-The most popular kick-off for holiday campaigns is some time during the first two weeks of November, though some businesses like to start earlier to include Halloween.
+The most popular kickoff for holiday campaigns is during the first two weeks of November, though some businesses like to start earlier to include Halloween.
 After all, 40 percent of shoppers start buying holiday gifts prior to Oct.
 31.

 3. Decide how often to email

-Email frequency varies greatly depending on your business and, more importantly, your customer.
-You might send messages daily as long as you have valuable, fresh, and engaging content to share that’s not overly repetitive.
-Bombarding recipients with monotonous messages will increase your chances of being labeled spam.
-On the other hand, because of the number of significant events over the holiday season, the industry standard is to increase to emailing several times each week over that time period.
+Email frequency varies greatly depending on your business and, more importantly, your customers.
+You might send messages daily as long as you have valuable, fresh and engaging content to share that’s not overly repetitive.
+Bombarding recipients with monotonous messages only increases your chances of being labeled spam.
+On the other hand, because of the number of significant events throughout the holiday season, the industry standard is to increase to several emails each week over that time period.

 4. Establish a calendar with deadlines

 Plan to stagger the email messages leading up to an event or promotion to reflect an increasing sense of urgency as it draws closer.
-In our example below, instead of sending one email blast on Cyber Monday you could offer a sneak preview of your sale the Saturday before, announce it fully on Sunday, promote customers’ last chance to buy Monday, and then remind them of their missed opportunity Tuesday (while also offering a teaser about your next sale).
+In our example below, instead of sending one email campaign on Cyber Monday, you could offer a sneak preview of your sale the week before, announce it fully on Sunday, promote customers’ last chance to buy on Monday, and then remind them of their missed opportunity Tuesday (while also offering a teaser about your next sale).
 Likewise, if you intend to host a sale or promotion that runs several days, plan to send emails during the event to remind readers that time is running out.

 5. Determine how much time you’ll need

-Ideally, you’ll have strategic copy, subject lines, and graphics all pulled together and ready to roll long before holiday shopping starts to ramp up.
-Many companies try to plan for their upcoming campaigns four to six weeks in advance!
-That task may take longer if you’re creating several different campaigns to segmented audiences, if you’ll be using a graphic designer, or if you need to secure rights to certain images.
+Ideally, you’ll have strategic copy, subject lines and graphics pulled together and ready to roll long before holiday shopping starts to ramp up.
+Many companies try to plan for their upcoming campaigns four to six weeks in advance, if not earlier.
+This task may take longer if you’re creating several different campaigns to segmented audiences, if you’ll be using a graphic designer or copywriter, or if you need to secure rights to certain images.
 You may also need extra time if you have to clean up an outdated email list or make changes so your messages look better on mobile devices.
 To prevent last-minute panicking, add in a little extra time to your schedules as padding.

 6. Divide tasks and set schedules